Skip Navigation

 By Plane

-Catching the public transport bus is the cheapest option for getting into the city.
+- Catching the public transport bus is the cheapest option for getting into the city.
 The local public transport system, Adelaide Metro, includes a service called JetBus connecting the airport to Glenelg, West Beach, and the North Eastern suburbs.
 You can either by a single pass for the journey or a daytrip or multitrip ticket if you intend to make more trips on Adelaide's public transport system.
-A standard single ticket costs $4.10 at peak hours and $2.50 between peak hours, from 9.01am till 3pm Mon-Fri.
+A standard single ticket costs $4.10 at peak hours and $2.50 between peak hours, from 9.01am till 3:00pm Mon-Fri.

-The Skylink Airport Shuttle (tel: (08) 8332 0528) runs every 30 minutes Monday-Saturday and every 60 minutes on Sundays and public holidays.
-A trip to the city center costs $7.50 one way and takes about 35 minutes to reach the final stop.
+- The Skylink Airport Shuttle (tel: (08) 8332 0528) runs every 30 minutes Monday-Saturday and every 60 minutes on Sundays and public holidays.
+A trip to the city centre costs $7.50 one way and takes about 35 minutes to reach the final stop.
+Both JetBus and the Skylink Airport Shuttle leave from the southern end of Level 2 at Terminal 1.

 By Train

 Adelaide is part of the cross-country train network, with regular departures to and from Sydney and Melbourne.
-Its location on the Southern coast, as the last large city before the desert heading north and west, make it a crucial connecting point for trains in both those directions.
+Its location on the southern coast, as the last large city before the desert heading north and west, make it a crucial connecting point for trains in both those directions.
 This makes it nearly impossible to take the train to Perth or Alice Springs and further north without going through Adelaide.

-One of the world's most famous train routes, The Ghan travels between Adelaide and Darwin (via Alice Springs), 3000 kms to the north.
+One of the world's most famous train routes, The Ghan travels between Adelaide and Darwin (via Alice Springs), 3000 kilometres to the north.
 The train departs twice weekly and takes about 48 hours to reach the final destination.

 The The Indian Pacific train crosses the Nullabor Plain connecting Adelaide west to Perth and east to Sydney.
 Trains run twice weekly in both directions, the trip to Perth taking the longest.